Program Policies

 Non-Directory Information (Private Records)

-Many categories of information are considered private, or protected, by the University of Wisconsin Independent Learning program.
+Many categories of information are considered private, or protected, by UW Independent Learning.
 For example, information such as social security number, campus identification number, place of birth, marital status, or academic actions is restricted unless you grant permission to release.

 Who Can Request Access?